-Clinical rotations are generally performed Mon-Fri from the hours of 8:00a-4:30p.
+Clinical rotations are generally performed Mon-Fri from the hours of 8:00a-4:30p, however evening and weekend clinic are occasionally required.
 The exact hours vary from site to site and from semester to semester.
-Students are required to participate in a minimum of one weekend and one 2nd shift rotation during the program.
+Clinical rotation schedules are given the semester prior, to give students the opportunity to make necessary arrangements (ie: work, childcare, etc).